NDevTK/cel/docs/schema-guidelines.md

 specific to a GCP project.
 |||---|||

-*   **DO** be consistent with developer nomenclature.
+*   **Be consistent with developer nomenclature**.
 The asset schema should map comfortably to how testers and developers think of networks.

-*   **DO** be minimalistic.
-The Asset Schema *should only include* properties that are **material** to the tests being considered, and *should exclude anything else*.
+*   **Be minimalistic.**  The Asset Schema *should only include* properties that are **material** to the tests being considered, and *should exclude anything else*.
 Any additional required properties that are not material to the test can be specified via the Host Environment Schema.
 Avoid over specifying assets.
 Don't add knobs we don't plan on turning.
 I.e.  don't add asset attributes that don't have a known use case.

-*   **DONT** expose implementation details of the deployment process or the toolchain.
-Avoid introducing asset definitions for intermediate objects that are only used during deployment.
+*   **Don't expose implementation details of the deployment process or the toolchain.** Avoid introducing asset definitions for intermediate objects that are only used during deployment.
 In other words, once again, the schema should allow the test developer to describe their requirements in a minimal fashion.

-*   **DO** keep dependencies flowing in one direction only.
-In a parent-child relationship, the child is responsible for indicating its relationship to the parent, but not vice-versa.
+*   **Keep dependencies flowing in one direction only.** In a parent-child relationship, the child is responsible for indicating its relationship to the parent, but not vice-versa.
 This allows new child assets to be defined without changing the parent asset.